-Maine Coons love the attention of their human family, and will happily cover their family in kisses, if you give them the chance.
-This love and affection will be show to all family members, including the babies.
+Maine Coons love the attention of their human family, and will happily cover their family in Maine Coon kisses if you give them the chance.

 4. Don’t Mind Noise

-Babies are known for screaming non-stop when they are hungry, dirty or simply have wind.
-So why is the Maine Coon just not fussed by their loud noises? … Who knows!
+Babies are known for screaming non-stop when they are hungry, dirty, or simply have wind.

 6. Pack Mentality